Spitting Image: Home releases

 The programme was first released on video in 1986 in a series of three collections, each a compilation of material from the first two series: Spit – With Polish!, A Floppy Mass Of Blubber & Rubber Thingies.
 All carried a 15 certificate and were reissued in 1988, also as a box set.
-1989 saw the release by Central Video of two complete specials, Bumbledown: The Life & Times Of Ronald Reagan and The Sound Of Maggie and was also released in the US by BFS Video.
-Next was a video containing a collection of the music videos from the programme, titled "The Klassik Music Video Vol 1", released in 1991 by Central Video under The Video Collection Ltd (VCI or 2entertain); there was never a Volume 2.
+1989 saw the release by Central Video of two complete specials, Bumbledown: The Life & Times Of Ronald Reagan and The Sound Of Maggie and was also released in the U.S. by BFS Video.
+Next was a video containing a collection of the music videos from the programme, titled "The Klassik Music Video Vol 1", released in 1991 by Central Video under the Video Collection International label; there was never a Volume 2.

 "Is Nothing Sacred?" was released in 1992 by Surprise Video, compiling material from 1990 to 1991.
 The free booklet was written by Stewart Lee and Richard Herring.
 Havin' It Off: The Bonker's Guide was released in 1993.
-In 1996 FA to Fairplay was released on VHS, later reissued on DVD in 2005.
-Made specially for video, it provided an alternative look at the 1996 European football championship held in England.
+In 1996, FA to Fairplay was released on VHS; it was later released on DVD in 2005.
+Made exclusively for home video, it provided an alternative look at the 1996 European Football Championship.

-The Ronald Reagan song "Da Do Run Ron" featured in a straight to video release called Rockin' Ronnie (1986), an otherwise unrelated compilation of movie clips released by ATI Video.
+The Ronald Reagan song "Da Do Run Ron" featured in a straight-to-video release titled Rockin' Ronnie (1986), an otherwise unrelated compilation of film clips released by ATI Video.

-The first 12 series including An 11-disc set (containing the first seven series broadcast 1984–89) have been released by Network Distributing under licence by ITV Studios, so far.
+The first twelve series including an eleven-disc set (containing the first seven series broadcast from 1984–89) have been released by Network Distributing under licence by ITV Studios, so far.
 Series 1–7 individual releases are now deleted.
 DVD releases do not include any of the specials made.